 Acupuncture Fertility Support

 Acupuncture for treating infertility is an age-old natural treatment for dealing with infertility issues.
-Acupuncture for treating infertility can work on its own or can complement a medical treatment.
-The process is to placement of thin needles at certain points on the body.
-These points lay along meridian pathways .
-Through acupuncture the objective is to restore the balance of Yin, Yang, Qi and Xue with in the body.
+Acupuncture has been used as a stand-alone or a compliment a medical treatment.
+The process is to the placement of thin needles at certain points on the body.
+These points lay along meridian pathways.
+Through acupuncture, the objective is to restore the balance of Yin, Yang, Qi, and Xue within the body.
 These are fundamental concepts and terminology.

 Acupuncture and Infertility